Ujung Bocur surf break South Sumatra

 The growing crowds

-Mentally prepare for the crowds so you can maintain your stoke and avoid disappointment.
+Better to prepare for the crowds and maintain your stoke.

 Recommended attitude: laidback.